darchr/gem5art/docs/tutorials/npb-tutorial.md

 import os
 import sys
 from uuid import UUID
+from itertools import starmap
+from itertools import product

 from gem5art.artifact import Artifact from gem5art.run import gem5Run
 from gem5art.tasks.tasks import run_gem5_instance
+import multiprocessing as mp
 ```

 Next, we will register artifacts.
 For example, to register packer artifact we will add the following lines: